buildout/buildout/z3c.recipe.scripts_/src/z3c/recipe/scripts/README.txt

     >>> print site_packages_path
     /executable_buildout/site-packages

 Now let's take a look at include-site-packages.
+The default is false, so we will set it to true.

     >>> write(sample_buildout, 'buildout.cfg',
     ... """